jariperttunen/eughgsummary/USAGE.md

 Some countries report years in 1980's.
 These are filtered out.

+##  eulandtransitionmatrix.py
+Reproduce Table4.1 Land Transition Matrix in Excel by folding it out by inventory parties for inventory years.

+The command line arguments are:
++ -d: The main directory for the CRF Reporting tables.
+It is assumed the excel files are organised in this directory by countries (inventory parties) denoted with three letter acronyms.
++ -s: Start year of the inventory.
++ -e: End year of the inventory.

+To select countries one of the following must be used in the command line:
++ --eu: EU countries.
++ --euplus: EU plus GBR, ISL and NOR
++ --all: All reporting countries.
++ --countries: List of country acronyms separated by spaces.
++ --list: Use the countries in source directory pointed to with the option -d

+Note that to repoduce Table4.1 in Excel may take some time, up to 10 hours.

 ## Examples

 CRFReporter excel files are in *CRF_vertailu* and collect data for EU plus GBR, ISL and NOR.